shaack/reboot-cms/content/pages/index.md

     image-position: left
 -->

-## The text-image block can also display the image on the left side
+## Configure blocks in the block comment

-This is done via configuration in the block-comment.
+The text-image block can also display the image to the left.

 ```html
 <!--